- vernakalant hydrochloride

 General disorders and administrative site conditions

-Uncommon: Infusion site irritation; infusion site hypersensitivity; infusion site paraesthesia; malaise; chest discomfort; fatigue
+Uncommon: Fatigue; infusion site irritation; infusion site hypersensitivity; infusion site pruritus; malaise

-*The adverse reactions included in the table occurred within 24 hours of administration of BRINAVESS (see sections 4.2 and 5.2)
+*The adverse reactions included in the table occurred within 24 hours of administration of vernakalant (see sections 4.2 and 5.2) with an incidence > 0.1 % of vernakalant patients and higher than placebo

 **see section below